-- Any intentional act committed by you, your family or anyone acting with your consent
+- Intentional acts committed by you, your family or anyone acting with your permission

 - Water entering the building through an opening made to renovate or extend the property

-- Poor housekeeping by your tenants, such as unhygienic or untidy living habits
+- Poor housekeeping from tenants’ untidy living habits

 - Rust, wear and tear, mold or mildew